ark1375/K-modem_Optimization/README.md

 Getting into the detail of the code is beyond the scope of this text (for that, refer to [Technical Details](TechincalDetails.md#problem_description)).
 However, some basic explanation about the available classes and their important methods seems necessary.<br>
 * __The Polygon Class__
     As the name implies, this class represents the main geometry structure that the program handles.
 Using this class you can import your polygons inside the program.
-Note that the design pattern of this code is based on **_Importing the Polygons_**, not creating them inside the program using code or GUI.<br><br>
+Note that the design pattern of this code is based on **_Importing the Polygons_**, not creating them inside the program using code or GUI.<br>
 You can import the polygons in two ways.
     > The XML files that are mentioned in this text is the geometry file format created by JTS TestBuilder.

     - Using the empty constructor to build an object and importing the poygon using `obj.readPolygonXML(path)` or `obj.readPolygonWKT(path)` methods.<br>

     Using XML file:
         ```java
         Polygon pl = new Polygon();